jeden/XLForm/README.md

 * Added support for inputAccessoryView.
 Default input accessory view allows to navigate among rows.
 Fully optionally and customizable.
 * Added suport for row navigation.
 Fully optionally and customizable.
 * beginEditing: endEditing: methods added.
 These method are called each time a row gains / loses firstResponder.
 They bring the ability to do UI changes.
-* Read Only mode added. `disable` property added to XLFormDescriptor class.
+* Read Only mode added. `disabled` property added to XLFormDescriptor class.
 * Rename `label` XLFormTextViewCell property as `textLabel`.
 * fix position of multivalued section accessory view.
 * Can delete, can delete, can reorder section mode added. it's possible to enable some of them, don't need to enable all modes.